OpenFlowLabs/website/content/applications/aurora-opencloud/schedulers/aurora-opencloud.md

     #url = "/aurora-opencloud"
     size = "10"
 +++
 Want no scheduler?
 Use the Container engine itself.
+You decide where things run.